samjcheng/samjcheng.github.io/index.md

 * 2020-02: One book "Deep Learning in Medical Image Analysis Challenges and Applications", ISBN 9783030331276 has been published.
 * 2020-01：Four papers accepted by ISBI 2020.
 * 2019-11: One book "Computational Retinal Image Analysis", ISBN 9780081028162 has been published.
-* 2019-10：One paper "Dense Dilated Network with Probability Regularized Walk for Vessel Detection" has been accepted by IEEE TMI.
+* 2019-10: One paper "Dense Dilated Network with Probability Regularized Walk for Vessel Detection" has been accepted by IEEE TMI.
-* 2019-10：One paper "Automatic Fibroatheroma Identification in Intravascular Optical Coherence Tomography Volumes" has been accepted by JAIHC.
+* 2019-10: One paper "Automatic Fibroatheroma Identification in Intravascular Optical Coherence Tomography Volumes" has been accepted by JAIHC.
 * 2019-09: One paper "Noise Adaptation Generative Adversarial Network for Medical Image Analysis" has been accepted by IEEE TMI.
 * 2019-08: Keynote Talk on "Glaucoma Screening from Fundus Images And Its Challenges” at BOOM workshop in conjuction with IJCAI 2019.
 * 2019-07: Our TMI paper "CE-Net: Context Encoder Network for Medical Image Segmentation" won the MICS best poster award.